-It is four years since the National Maternity Strategy said “there is a lack of choice for expectant mothers” by international standards.
+The National Maternity Strategy states that “there is a lack of choice for expectant mothers”.
 It proposed a model of care that “represents a fundamental overhaul of services” which are currently “largely consultant-led and hospital-based”.

-One service that offers a different choice is a midwifery-led unit which is designed for women who prefer little or no medical intervention.
+One service that offers a different choice is a midwifery-led unit which is designed for those who prefer little or no medical intervention.
 They have been shown to decrease the risk of interventions and increase maternal satisfaction.
-Yet, 16 years after their introduction here, there are only two units in the entire country.
+Yet, in spite of being introduced here in 2004, there are only two units in the entire country.

 HELP US INVESTIGATE